arjunnn/blog/_posts/2015-06-12-my-journey-with-kmitra.md

 layout: post
 title: "My Journey With kMITRA"
 tags: "kmitra"
-date: 2015-06-26-12 05:25:00
+date: 2015-06-23-12 05:25:00
 summary: A behind the scenes look of kmit.in/emagazine
 ---

+##**Introduction**
+kMITRA is a student-run monthly magazine by the students of [KMIT](http://kmit.in/).
+The magazine aspires to cover and inform readers about science, culture, art, technology, and issues relevant to the student commmunity, in a cohesive manner. [http://kmit.in/emagazine](http://kmit.in/emagazine)

 I am the sole developer and designer of kMITRA, something I really enjoy decicating my time to.
+Here's a brief overview and history of the website from a technical standpoint.

-This is how we *roll*:
+>This is how we *roll*

-##**Backend**
+##**Back-End**
-Our website runs on the [WordPress](https://wordpress.org) platform.
+The website runs on the [WordPress](https://wordpress.org) platform.
 We chose WordPress as our backend because we believe in the future of WordPress, as a simple, community driven, scalable, and endlessly extensible publishing platform.
 More than **71 million** people can’t be wrong.
 Also because it's free, lol.